PetrCala/artma-dt/README.md

 5. You may encounter errors caused by mismatching file names, package incompatibility, etc. The script will automatically attempt to install all the necessary packages (if they are not installed on your local machine), so in case there are any conflicts, make sure to check that you have fulfilled all prerequisites from the prerequisites section.
 If you, however, wish to run the code line by line, working with the main script may prove more suitable.
 6. If all goes well, you should see the output in the console, and in the results folder.
 In the folder `results/numeric/`, you will find for numerical and text-based output, while the folder and `results/graphics/` holds graphical output.
 In the folder `results/tex`, you will (in the future) find .tex type code representing all result tables generated during the script run.
 If you wish to modify the form of these tables, see the file `resources/table_templates.yaml`.
 Furthermore, a file called `main_results.txt`, containing the console log with numerous clean and formatted results, will be created in the `results/` folder.
 Any existing files within these folders will likely be overwritten upon running the script, so make sure to save any desired files outside these folders after they are generated.
 7. If you wish to look under the hood of the code, see the file `source_master_thesis_cala.R`, which contains all the technical functions, preprocessing, and validation, that is hidden in the main file.

+## Project structure

+Here is a list of some crucial files you should get to know before running the project.

+- `src/` -> Folder with the main file stack.
+  - `data/` -> Folder for storing data.
+The folder is further split into two sub-folders:
+    - `source/` -> Put your `.xlsx` or `.xlsm` source data file here.
+In the distributed folder, there is a placeholder file called `data_set_master_thesis_cala.xlsm`.
+    - `temp/` - > This folder will automatically get created upon script run.
+Here will be the `.csv` files created from the sheets of your data set.
+This allows reproducibility and consistency within the script.
+  - `pckg/` -> Folder with external packages that are not available online anymore, such as `LowRankQP`.
+  - `resources/` -> Folder with various resources.
+    - `user_parameters_model.yaml` -> Customizable parameters.
+This file should be copied into the project roote, renamed to `user_parameters.yaml`, and modified to fit the user preferences.
+Any modifications can be done by opening the file using any text editor, such as `Notepad`.
+Alternatively, you may want to edit this file using fancier text editors, such as [Sublime Text](https://www.sublimetext.com/docs/vintage.html), or [VIM](https://www.vim.org/).
+  - `results/` -> Folder with all results.
+A `.zip` file with all results will be automatically created here.
+    - `graphic/` -> All graphic results will be automatically stored here.
+    - `numeric/` -> All numeric results will be automatically stored here as `.csv` files.
+    - `text/` -> All TeX table code will be automatically stored here.
+This code is directly pasteable into .tex files for compilation (may require packages such as _longtable_,...).
+    - `main_results.txt` -> An R console log file where all numeric/tabular results are stored in a presentable form.
+  - `main_master_thesis_cala.R` -> Main script.
+Call the desired methods with the specified user parameters.
+Automatically handle package installation, working directory handling, temporary file creation.
+  - `source_master_thesis_cala.R` -> Source script with all the functions.
+This script is not meant to be ran.
+Virtaully any function called from the main script is located here.
+Every function (hopefully) has a docstring explaining its _functionality_ (pun intended).
+Navigate the script using function names.
+  - `script_runner_master_thesis_cala.R` -> Script for running the code in an aesthetic way.
+Calls the main script using the `source` command, which omits redundant code.
+This script is most useful when working with RStudio.
+When working with a terminal, calling this script is exactly the same as calling the main script.
+- `README.md` -> This README file.
+- `.lintr` -> Configuration file for linting.

+Running the main script (directly or using the script runner) will also create these temporary folders/files:

+- `_cache/` -> Temporary cache files will be stored here.
+- `user_parameters.yaml` -> File with customizable parameters.
+See step 5 of the [How to run section](#how-to-run) for explanation.

+Furthermore, the existence of all folders will be verified.
+Note that some do not appear in the repository, as there is nothing to distribute within these folders.
+All results (along with the folders) will be created and updated automatically.

 ## List of available methods